jxtngx/jxtngx/README.md

 Hi!
-I'm Justin, and I'm focused on developing tools, systems, and processes to enable the application of artificial intelligence in real-world contexts.
+I'm Justin, and I'm excited about developing tools, systems, and processes to enable accelerated AI in real-world applications.